NightLum-Studio/Runator/README.md

-﻿# Jarorun Transliterator
+﻿# Runator

-Jarorun Transliterator is a tool for converting Latin and Cyrillic text into runes.
+Runator is a transliteration tool for converting Latin and Cyrillic text into runes.

-The transliteration system uses the **Hinofiori Futhorc**, a modern runic alphabet based on the Elder Futhark and extended to represent Slavic phonetics.
+The project uses **Hinofiori Futhorc**, a modern runic alphabet based on the Elder Futhark and extended to represent Slavic phonetics.

 ## Live Demo

-You can try the transliterator here:
+You can try Runator here:
 https://nightlum-studio.github.io/Runator

 ## About

-Jarorun Transliterator allows you to easily convert text from Latin or Cyrillic alphabets into runes.
+Runator allows you to easily convert text from Latin or Cyrillic alphabets into runes.

 The project is designed for:

 - worldbuilding